tumble1999/tumbot/README.md

 * Yarn
 * GitHub Pages
 * Jekyll

-* Either Firebase
-or
-* Supabase
-or
-* MongoDB Atlas
+* Either Firebase or Supabase or MongoDB Atlas
-* Heroku or Raspberry Pi
+* Heroku or Raspberry Pi or Firebase or Supabase